 NUTR 251 Nutritional Biochemistry.
 A study of the basic concepts of biochemistry applied to cellular metabolism of carbohydrates, lipids, amino acids, vitamins and co-factors.
 Emphasis is placed on metabolic pathways, the interrelationships of major nutrients, and the relation of the metabolic processes to the overall nutritional health of an individual.
-Prerequisite: CHEM 103.
+Prerequisite: Grade of "C" or better in CHEM 103, grade of "C" or better in NUTR 231 or 241.
 3 semester credit hours.